statedecoded/statedecoded-vagrant/README.md

 ### Debugging notes

 * On your host machine the virtual machine is reachable at 192.168.42.33
+* Meaning the statedecoded admin interface lives at http://192.168.42.33/admin

 * If you want to run puppet from within the vagrant machine run this concise command:
 ```bash